sagemath/trac_to_gh/Issue 9972.md

 CC:  @qed777

-In #9343, all files in the directory `data/extcode/pari/SEA` were removed, but the directory structure is still there.
+In #9343, all files in the directory `data/extcode/pari/SEA` and `data/extcode/pari/cremona` were removed, but the directory structure is still there.

-There is no patch for this, the release manager should remove the directory manually.
+There is no patch for this, the release manager should remove the directories manually.

 Issue created by migration from https://trac.sagemath.org/ticket/9973